 Cats have large, expressive eyes that come in a relatively wide range of exquisite colors.
 They could be blue, copper, gold, orange, yellow, turquoise, emerald, or almost any shade in between.
 In that rainbow of feline eye colors, there’s one color that we see most often: Green.
 From a light-colored sea green to a vivid emerald, green-eyed cats aren’t hard to come by.

 In the human population, only about 2% of adults have green eyes.
-It’s considered to be one of the most rare eye colors in the world (along with amber and red).
+It’s considered to be one of the rarest eye colors in the world (along with amber and red).
 So if green eyes are so rare in humans, why are they so common in cats?

 The Science Behind Eye Color